 As soon as we left Langkawi, we were in Thai waters so our first night anchorage was in a cove on the south side of Ko Lipe in the Butang Group of islands.
-(The Thai word "Ko" means "island".)
+(The Thai word "Ko" or "Koh" means "island".)
 It was a short 7.5-hour run that put us in at dark where we anchored out of the west wind on a rocky bottom (N06°29.038' E099°17.904').
 Thailand time is 1 hour earlier which made our log entry at 19:30, not 20:30.

 The Island looked pretty with a sandy beach but we decided not to leave the boat until we were officially checked into Thailand at Phuket.
 We had heard stories of other boaters receiving stiff fines for being caught on shore before checking in.

 There were a few fishboats and we could see lights from a couple of resorts on land.
 The west wind swirled around the point all night but we were in a protected spot.

 On the 29th, we had a real rocky bumpy 10-hour motor-sail tight into the wind making for Ko Rok Nok which is right next to Ko Rok Nai.
 We set anchor in the protection of the lagoon between the 2 islands along with 3 other sailboats and a handful of indigenous fishing boats (N07°12.689' E099°04.006').
 There we snorkelled the coral reef in front of beautiful sandy beaches.
 The water wasn't perfectly clear but it was pretty good.
 It had been a long time since we had seen clear water or snorkelled so it was nice to finally get in and see some coral and fish.

 The next day, we made it as far as the protected bay of Ko Phi Phi Don (N07°43.979' E098°46.100'), a 7-hour motor-sail.